- Help Topics: 1. A Short Introduction to IGSDB V2 2. What's Changed

 GraphQL is an open-source data query and manipulation language for APIs.
 Unlike more traditional REST-based APIs, GraphQL APIs allow queries that can pull arbitrary data from nested relationships (the 'graph') with one query.
 One motivation behind GraphQL effort was to address the issues of overfetching and underfetching data often experienced when using REST APIs.

 A GraphQL API was initially added to the IGSDBv1 as part of the Building Envelope Data (ICON) project.
-That implementation has been updated and extended in IGSDBv2 to continue to support a subset of the GraphQL and JSON schemas defined by the Building Envelope Data project.
+That implementation has been updated and extended in IGSDBv2 to continue to support the GraphQL and JSON schemas defined by the Building Envelope Data (BED) project.
+See in particular the GraphQL schema for product-data databases and the JSON schema for optical data.

 IGSDB's GraphQL API